 In case of an emergency, you should always call 911 first.
 However, if you call the Main Gate at (480) 635-5630, a patrol officer will be dispatched to your location and begin medical assistance until the Fire Department or Paramedics arrive.
 Our Security Staff is trained in CPR to one level below an EMT and can provide immediate care until the paramedics arrive.

-In the past few years Security has been recognized for saving the lives of three separate individuals because of our outstanding training and quick response.
+In the past few years Security has been recognized for saving the lives of six separate individuals because of our outstanding training and quick response.
 In 2015, Desert Mountain received The Heart Smart Award by the Department of Health of the State of Arizona.